mysterious-coding/base_entranced/README.md

 Use `/forceready <clientnumber>` and `/forceunready <clientnumber>` to force a player to have ready or not ready status.
 Use -1 to force everybody.

 ####`/g_allow_ready`
-Use to enable/disable players from using the `/ready` command.
+(default: 1) Use to enable/disable players from using the `/ready` command.

 ####`/rename`
 Rcon command to forcibly rename a player.
 Use partial client name or client number.
 Optionally, you can include an additional argument for the number of seconds until they can rename again (defaults to 0); for example, `/rcon rename douchebag padawan 60`

 ####Duplicate names fix
 Players now gain a JA+-style client number appended to their name if they try to copy someone else's name.

+####Lockdown
+Due to the possibility of troll players making trouble on the server and spamming reconnect under VPN IPs, you can lock down the server with `/g_lockdown` (default: 0).
+While enabled, only players who are whitelisted will be allowed to chat, join, rename, or vote.
+In addition, non-whitelisted players will be renamed to "Client 13" (or whatever their client number is) when they connect.
+You can add/remove whitelisted players by using the command `/whitelist` or by manually editing `whitelist.txt` to include their unique ID.

 ####Probation
 As a less severe alternative to banning troublemakers, you can simply place them under probation.
 Take their unique id from the server logs and write it into `probation.txt` in the server's /base/ folder (separate multiple ids with line breaks).
 Then the player will be treated according to the cvar `g_probation`: